ahsansoftengineer/next-js-maximilian/README/ESSENTIALS.md

 - Server Component can have async await
 - Client Compnent doesn't have async await
 - All Components are by default Server Components
+- By Default Next build the Project as Prerender and also Cache it
 -
+### HOW TO